-Certain illegal street drugs such as cocaine are also classified as stimulants.
+Even street drugs like cocaine fall under the umbrella of stimulants.
 Cocaine is responsible for more trips to hospital emergency rooms than any other illicit substance.
 It can be snorted, smoked or injected.
-A patient who has overdosed on cocaine may experience any number of symptoms including nausea, vomiting, and vertigo.
+A patient who has overdosed on cocaine may experience any number of symptoms, including nausea, vomiting, and vertigo.
 According to the University of Arizona, “fatal cocaine overdoses are usually related to seizures, cardiac arrhythmias, or respiratory failures.”